-This Code applies to all meetings of councils and committees of councils of which all the members are councillors (committees of council).
-Council committees whose members include persons other than councillors may adopt their own rules for meetings unless the council determines otherwise.
+This Code applies to all Meetings of Council and Committees of Council of which all the members are Councillors.
+Committees whose members include persons other than Councillors may adopt their own rules for meetings unless the Council determines otherwise.

-Councils must adopt a code of Meeting practice that incorporates the mandatory provisions of the Model Meeting Code.
+Council must adopt a Code that incorporates the mandatory provisions of the Model Meeting Code.

-A Council's adopted code of Meeting practice may also incorporate the non-mandatory provisions of the Model Meeting Code and other supplementary provisions.
-However, a code of Meeting practice adopted by a Council must not contain provisions that are inconsistent with the mandatory provisions of this Model Meeting Code.
+Council's adopted Code may also incorporate the non-mandatory provisions of the Model Meeting Code and other supplementary provisions.
+However, the Code adopted by Council must not contain provisions that are inconsistent with the mandatory provisions of the Model Meeting Code.